tzjZhengJie/PersonalProject/README.md

 ## Contributions

 Contributions, feedback, and suggestions are welcome!
 If you have any improvements or ideas for new data analyst projects, feel free to open an issue or submit a pull request.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code and projects in this repository according to the terms of the license.